Acknowledgements

 The PUPS/P3 system has been developed by Mark O'Neill, and many people have contributed ideas (and/or code) over the last decade which have all contributed to it's current beta release status.
 If I've left anyone out, I humbly apologise.

-Igancio Solis (University of Santa Cruz, CA, USA).
+Igancio Solis (formerly at University of Santa Cruz, CA, USA).

-J. Andrew Derbyshire (Johns Hopkins University, Baltimore MD, USA).
+J. Andrew Derbyshire (National Institutes of Health, Baltimore MD, USA).

 David Flitney (formerly at Department of Statistics, University of Oxford, UK).